canonical/k8s-dqlite/README.md

  - sqlite: libsqlite-dev should be enough or you could build sqlite from https://github.com/sqlite/sqlite
  - dqlite: follow the instructions at https://github.com/canonical/dqlite

 Finally, you can build this project with:
 ```
+export CGO_LDFLAGS_ALLOW="-Wl,-z,now"
 go build -o k8s-dqlite -tags libsqlite3,dqlite k8s-dqlite.go
 ```